 #6 Create Your How

 I encouraged the team to do training, all paid for and with time off to do it.
 This enabled them to be ‘service champions’.
 I also gave them ownership of customers and vendors to add variety and responsibility to their roles.
-And lastly, we streamlined and standardised processes and tools so the team could focus on the important part of our job, the customer.
+And lastly, we streamlined and standardized processes and tools so the team could focus on the important part of our job, the customer.

 Don’t forget to go back to point three at this point and see how you’re doing.